Go to main contentGo to footer

 segreteria@santamariadellascala.com

-It will be possible to book the evening performance in the Pellegrinaio hall starting from November 3.
+It will be possible to reserve seats for the evening performance in the Pellegrinaio hall starting from November 3.

 Giacomo Luci